Awards, Accreditation & Memberships

 The Joint Commission Accreditation – The Joint Commission is the most recognized accrediting agency for hospitals and healthcare organizations.
 Accreditation surveys are voluntary, but most hospitals do volunteer to participate.
 Medicare and Medicaid reimbursement are contingent upon The Joint Comission survey findings and accreditation by The Joint Commission is considered the “stamp of approval” for hospitals by healthcare consumers.
 Surveys are performed every three years and consist of evaluation of the hospital against hundreds of standards, including those relating to patient rights, assessment and care of patients, quality, leadership, management of information, medical staff, nursing and infection control.

 Magnet status – On June 1, 2001, Middlesex Hospital became Connecticut’s first and only Magnet hospital, a prestigious mark of nursing excellence awarded by the American Nurses Credentialing Center (ANCC), an arm of the American Nurses Association.
-The Hospital has been retained its Magnet designation since 2001.
+The Hospital has retained its Magnet designation since 2001.

 Magnet hospitals must meet stringent quantitative and qualitative standards that define the highest quality nursing services and patient care.
 Middlesex Hospital’s three-year-long Magnet assessment process required more than 1,000 pages of documentation, months of intense scrutiny, plus random, face-to-face, on-the-job interviews and observation by an ANCC team.